John Zinda

 Teaching Focus

 John teaches courses in environmental sociology, risk and disaster, and spatial thinking and geographic information systems.
 His teaching focuses on working with students to link conceptual understandings around our relationships with the more-than-human world to concrete instances across the expanse of human and ecological variety.
-Students draw on this knowledge to make mapping analyses that center the concerns of human groups and stories that illuminate struggles for social and environmental change.
+Students draw on this knowledge to conduct social-environmental analyses that illuminate struggles for social and environmental change.

 Selected Publications

-- Zinda, John, Lindy B. Williams, David L. Kay, and Sarah M. Alexander.
+- Zinda, John A., Lindy B. Williams, David L. Kay, and Sarah M. Alexander.
 2021.
 Flood Risk Perception and Responses among Urban Residents in the Northeastern United States.
-International Journal of Disaster Risk Reduction 64: 102528.
+International Journal of Disaster Risk Reduction 64:102528.

 Recent Courses Taught

-- DSOC 3140: Spatial Thinking, GIS, and Related Methods
+- GDEV 3140: Spatial Thinking, GIS, and Related Methods

 - DSOC 6340: Risk and Disaster